getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     The output of the run command is the ID of your running NGINX container.

     Visit your domain in your browser.
-You'll get a security warning because you're still using a staging certificate, but your site is being served over TLS!
+You'll get a security warning because you're still using a staging certificate, but your site is being served over TLS.
 If you're unable to connect or you see an error message, instead, check the [troubleshooting section](#troubleshooting) for ways to diagnose your problem.

     You aren't done quite yet, however.

+### Reissue certificates with a cron container

-1. Create a script that will reissue your certificates.
-Let's Encrypt issues certificates that expire in a relatively short 90-day period to mitigate the risk of compromised credentials and to encourage you to automate re-issuance.
+Let's Encrypt issues certificates that expire in a relatively short 90-day period to mitigate the risk of compromised credentials and to encourage you to automate reissuance.

-    Create a file named `reissue` using the contents below and substitute your domain and email address.
+1. Create a file named `reissue` by using the following contents and substituting your domain and email address.
 Again, this example uses `--server` to target the Let's Encrypt staging environment.

     ```bash
     #!/bin/sh